 Mix the butter, shortening, brown sugar and molasses in the bowl of a stand mixer fitted with the paddle attachment.
 Beat in the egg.
-Beat the dry ingredients into the wet ingredients in two additions.
-Divide the dough in half, wrap in plastic and pat to 1/2-inch thick.
+Gradually beat the dry ingredients into the wet ingredients in four additions, making sure each batch is completely incorporated before adding the next.
+Divide the dough in half, wrap each piece in plastic and pat to 1/2-inch thick.
 Refrigerate for 2 hours.

 Preheat the oven to 350 degrees F.

 On a lightly floured surface, roll out one piece of dough to 1/4-inch thick, dusting with flour if needed.
 Cut into 3- to 5-inch cookies with a gingerbread man cutter or desired shape.
-Brush off the excess flour and refrigerate for 15 minutes.
+Brush off the excess flour and refrigerate on a baking sheet for 15 minutes.
 Repeat with the second piece of dough.

 For the royal icing: Whisk the confectioners' sugar with the meringue powder in the bowl of a stand mixer fitted with a paddle attachment.
 Beat in 6 tablespoons of water until well combined and you have stiff glossy peaks, adding 1 tablespoon more water at a time to reach a smooth pipeable consistency.
 Mix in food coloring as desired.
 Fill pastry bags fitted with tips.
 Decorate the gingerbread cookies with the icing.